Contact us via Facebook

 • We will work closely with other agencies including local authorities, police, community safer partnership and resident groups.

-Each local council sets its own threshold but commonly this is likely to be If an individual has reported 3 or more separate incidents regarding the same issue in a 6-month period and nothing has been done.
+The process is managed by the local council and each sets their own threshold.
+Usually, an application will be considered if an individual has reported 3 or more separate incidents regarding the same issue in a 6-month period and nothing has been done.

 Hate Crime